nalej/docs/resources/resources-1.md

 ## Cluster monitoring

-### Web Management Interface
+### Web Interface

-On the web management interface, you can display the Resources view by clicking on Resources on the far left column.
+On the web interface, you can display the Resources view by clicking on Resources on the far left column.

 ![](../.gitbook/assets/resources.png)